xrdocs/programmability/_tutorials/how-to-get-a-serial-number-pyats.md

 2. We connect to the device,
 3. We collect the CLI output and we parse it using pyATS librairies,
 4. We extract the device number from the nested dictionaries,
-5. We disconnect from the device
+5. We disconnect from the device.

 You can find all supported pyATS parsers here: https://pubhub.devnetcloud.com/media/genie-feature-browser/docs/#/parsers